 How to Cultivate and Apply This Mentality on the GMAT and GRE

 Obviously having the right mentality regarding time management is not sufficient.
 It’s necessary but not sufficient.
 One needs to practice applying the mentality in a timed setting to really make it manifest on the actual GMAT or GRE.
-We have a couple of articles on strategic guessing that will help you apply better time management practices: Practicing Strategic Guessing on GMAT and GRE Questions and The 2 Types of Strategic Guessing on the GMAT.
-And our next article, coming out in November, will go deeper on how to practice the above mentality and how to make it actionable on the exam!
-Stay tuned!
+We have a separate, comprehensive article that really gets into the weeds of how to PRACTICE the art of time management on the GMAT and GRE.
+If you’d like to improve this all-important skill, you’d be wise to read that article and get started on your journey to a higher score!